Skip to Content

 A mishap like that will kick you out of ketosis rather quickly.
 So choose wisely.

-The pecans are glazed with my sugar substitute of choice Lakanto Classic, it’s an erythritol monk fruit blend.
-If you’re not familiar with this sugar alternative you’re in for a real treat.
+The pecans are glazed with my sugar substitute of choice, Lakanto Classic; it’s an erythritol monk fruit blend.
+If you’re not familiar with this sugar alternative, you’re in for a real treat.

 Sugar Substitute Options